The

 Below

-The proposed dates dates are April 21st to May 6th.
-This
+The dates are April 21st to May 6th.
+This may have to change

-may have to change due to airline schedules etc. We must
+due to airline schedules etc. We must be in Puerto Princessa

-be in Puerto Princessa by the 24th in order to be able
+by the 24th in order to be able to board the Agrressor II

-to board the Agrressor II on the 25th.
-The actual charter
+on the 25th.
+The actual charter is from April 25th to May

-is from April 25th to May 2nd (fixed dates and already
+2nd (fixed dates and already sold out).

 Departing

 on the 21st would give us two nights in a Manila hotel.
+This

-Arriving in the evening and then flying down to Palawan
+evening and then flying down to Palawan the next morning would

-the next morning would be a bit hectic.
+be a bit hectic.

-The Manila hotel we will be using before transferring
+The Manila hotel we will be using before transferring to Palawan

-of us stayed there during the 2018 Puerto Galera trip.
+Some of us stayed there during the 2018 Puerto Galera trip.

 The